renovatebot/renovate/lib/modules/datasource/hermit/readme.md

 1. perform `hermit search --json` with your private Hermit distribution and save the file to `index.json`
 1. make a GitHub release in your private packages repository named `index` with the asset `index.json` generated in step 1.
 1. setup a CI pipeline to repeat step 1 & 2 on new commits to the private packages repository.

-Once setup, add a package rule to tell Hermit datasource to fetches packages from in the repository config like the following.
+1. Add a package rule for the Hermit manager, so that Renovate knows where to find your private packages:

 ```json
 "packageRules": [